ashish9696/DiscordGoogleBot/README.md

 ## Running Locally

 Make sure you have Python 3.6 [installed locally](http://install.python-guide.org).
-To push to Heroku, you'll need to install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli), as well as [Postgres](https://devcenter.heroku.com/articles/heroku-postgresql#local-setup).
+To push to Heroku, you'll need to install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).